Rodri (footballer, born 1996): Manchester City

-2019–20 season
+2019–20 season: First season in England

 On 3 July 2019, Manchester City met the terms of Rodri's £62.6 million release clause, enabling him to buy out the remainder of his contract with Atlético and leave the club.
-The transfer was a new record transfer fee paid by Manchester City.
+The transfer was a new record fee paid by Manchester City.
 He signed a five-year contract.

 Rodri made his debut in the 2019 FA Community Shield on 4 August at Wembley Stadium, playing the full 90 minutes as City won on penalties against Liverpool after a 1–1 draw.
-He made his Premier League debut against West Ham United six days later in a 5–0 away win, and on 14 September he scored his first goal as consolation in a 3–2 away defeat by Norwich City.
+He made his Premier League debut against West Ham United six days later in a 5–0 away win, and on 14 September he scored his first goal in a 3–2 away defeat against Norwich City.

-It was announced in October 2019 that he would be out for a month due to a hamstring injury.

-On 1 March 2020, City won the EFL Cup at Wembley Stadium for the third time in a row, beating Aston Villa 2–1 in the final.
+It was announced in October 2019 that Rodri would be out for a month due to a hamstring injury.
+On 1 March 2020, City won the EFL Cup at Wembley Stadium for the third consecutive time, beating Aston Villa 2–1 in the final.
 Rodri headed in City's second goal from a corner, which ultimately turned out to be the winner.

-2020–21 season

-On 13 February 2021, Rodri scored City's first goal from a penalty in a 3–0 home win over Tottenham Hotspur.

-2021–22 season

-Over the course of the 2021–22 domestic campaign, Rodri had the highest pass completion rate of any midfielder in the Premier League, with 91.8% successful passes per 90 mins, and had proved to be integral to City's title win.

-2022–23 season

-On 12 July 2022, Rodri agreed a new deal to extend his contract with Manchester City until 2027.